MadhavChandrasekher/Projects/README.md

 # EtsyEdge: A predictive tool for sellers on the Etsy platform
-This repository collects the data and scripts used to assemble my Insight Data Science project.
+This repository collects the data and scripts used to build my Insight Data Science project.
 The completed product is viewable [here](http://www.insightetsy.site) and slides which accompany the product demonstration are [here](https://docs.google.com/presentation/d/1TveW6OcEcbtEsvoqgeiciuSwDoYenJMXrOXGLqTVfEE/edit).

 ## Overview
 Etsy is the single largest platform for sellers of handmade goods, with a growing seller base that numbers in the millions.
 EtsyEdge is a tool which allows an individual seller to see how his or her products measure up against the competition.
 This information feeds into a machine learning model which makes recommendations to increase future sales.